roubarbe/SuperTerm-XENON/README.md

 Simply join it to your HTML file.
 Ready to serve.
 Kind-of.
 You'll have to make your own commands.

-See further down for more details on how to make one.
+See inside stxenon.js for more details

 ##LICENSE?